-Learning the local language makes a huge difference to your experience in a foreign country.
+Learning the local language makes a huge difference to your experience living and teaching English abroad.
 You’ll be able to make conversations with people that you wouldn’t have been able to before and understand more of the chats going on around you.
 Even learning the basics will allow you to greet your neighbours, order food and buy things at shops that would have previously involved some awkward form of sign language.
 Joining a language exchange or language class will also give you the opportunity to socialise with other like-minded people who want to learn the language.

 #10 Don’t let homesickness get you down